pac4j/jee-pac4j/README.md

 ## What is the j2e-pac4j library? [![Build Status](https://travis-ci.org/pac4j/j2e-pac4j.png?branch=master)](https://travis-ci.org/pac4j/j2e-pac4j)

-The `j2e-pac4j` project is an easy and powerful security library for simple J2E web applications which supports authentication and authorization, but also application logout.
+The `j2e-pac4j` project is an easy and powerful security library for simple J2E web applications which supports authentication and authorization, but also application logout and advanced features like CSRF protection.
 It's available under the Apache 2 license and based on the [pac4j](https://github.com/pac4j/pac4j) library.

 It supports stateful / indirect and stateless / direct [authentication flows](https://github.com/pac4j/pac4j/wiki/Authentication-flows) using external identity providers or internal credentials authenticators and user profile creators: